namansubedi/mainproject/README.md

 # mainproject
 for second sem full

- trying to make csv work for some dumb shit i have in mind thanks
+trying to make csv work for some dumb stuff i have in mind thanks